OlivierLD/raspberry-coffee/http-clients/README.md

 > Beside the elegance of their syntax and grammar, JVM-based languages come with the JVM features for free,
 > like distributed implementation, inter-JVMs communication, remote debugging, and way more.
 >
-> _But_ writing those drivers take time, and sometimes too long...
+> _But_ writing those drivers takes time, and sometimes too long...
 >
-> The thing is that it is quite easy to expose the features of the manufacturer-provided-Python-driver through
+> The thing is that it is quite easy to expose the features of the manufacturer-provided-Python-drivers through
-> protocols like HTTP and TCP (we will show how).
+> protocols like HTTP and TCP (we will show how, look into `src/main/python-skeletons`).
 HTTP supports REST, that indeed
 > became an industry standard.
 >
 > And this is not only applicable to JVM-based languages, we will also show how to do this from NodeJS (through Node-RED).